Visual Studio Code Tunnel¶

 bottom of the form.
 When your job has started, click the blue

-session is started that will keep your
+"Connect" button.
+A tmux session is started that will open a tunnel

-tunnel open for the duration of your job session.
+and keep it open for the duration of your job session.

 Logging in the first time¶